howonlee/mertonon/docs/v0_4_roadmap.md

 - [ ] Hook login to cookies
 - [ ] FE authn and authz hookup after login
 - [ ] Intro, login redirection semantics
 - [ ] Error screens for non logged in stuff
 - [ ] Get intro BE test to work in any db state by hooking it harder to macro somehow
-- [ ] Exception handler that returns 400 instead of 500
+- [ ] Exception handler that returns 400 instead of 500 if it eats something from validations

 - [ ] Build CI
 - [ ] Change usage docs
 - [ ] Changelog